ZahraMA99/Mastering-JavaScript-in-20-Days/Day9.md

 ### ES6+ Solution (Promises)
 - Special objects built into JavaScript that get returned immediately when we make a call to a web browser API/feature (e.g.fetch) that’s set up to return promises (not all are).
 - Promises act as a placeholder for the data we expect to get back from the web browser feature’s background work.

+### then method and functionality to call on completion
+- Any code we want to run on the returned data must also be saved on the promise object
+- Added using .then method to the hidden property ‘onFulfilment’
+- Promise objects will automatically trigger the attached function to run (with its input being the returned data

+### Promises
+#### Problems ☄️
+- 99% of developers have no idea how they’re working under the hood
+- Debugging becomes super-hard as a result
+- Developers fail technical interviews
+#### Benefits :hibiscus:
+- Cleaner readable style with pseudo-synchronous style code
+- Nice error handling process